tom-lord/temp/_posts/2017-12-11-10-More-New-Features-In-Ruby-2.5.md

 (Bug [#14095](https://bugs.ruby-lang.org/issues/14095)).

-Similar to #5 above, this just goes to show how open well the community works to improve the language.
+Similar to #5 above, this just goes to show how well the open source community works to improve the language.
 What started out as a [discussion on Reddit](https://www.reddit.com/r/ruby/comments/7bszd5/setting_script_encoding_for_erb_file/) was then raised with the core developers, and promptly fixed.
 And, once again, the code fix was [simple](https://bugs.ruby-lang.org/projects/ruby-trunk/repository/revisions/60739/diff).